DorArlaki/Deploy-Group-Policy/Uninstall-AnyDesk/README.md

 ## Customization

 You can customize the script by editing variables such as `$newValue` to adjust the uninstallation behavior or add further cleanup tasks.

-## Troubleshooting

-If you encounter issues with script execution or customization, please refer to the [GitHub Issues](https://github.com/yourusername/yourrepository/issues) section for assistance.

-## Contributing

-Contributions and feedback are welcome!
-If you have suggestions or improvements, please create a pull request or open an issue.

-## License

-This script is provided under the [MIT License](LICENSE).
-You are free to use, modify, and distribute it in accordance with the terms of the license.

----

-*Note: Replace the placeholders in this README with your script's specific details and repository information.*

-For additional assistance or questions, please contact the script author.